 b.
 Therefore please come, curse this people for me: Balaam refused to decisively put away a temptation the first time it came to him.
 Now the temptation came back to him stronger than it was before.

 5. (18-19) Balaam entertains the offer from Balak’s messengers.

-Then Balaam answered and said to the servants of Balak, “Though Balak were to give me his house full of silver and gold, I could not go beyond the word of the Lord my God, to do less or more.
-Now therefore, please, you also stay here tonight, that I may know what more the Lord will say to me.”
+Then Balaam answered and said to the servants of Balak, “Though Balak were to give me his house full of silver and gold, I could not go beyond the word of the LORD my God, to do less or more.
+Now therefore, please, you also stay here tonight, that I may know what more the LORD will say to me.”

 c.
-Please stay here tonight: This is proof that Balaam continued to entertain this sin.
+Please stay here tonight: This was proof that Balaam continued to entertain this sin.
 There was no need to seek God again, when the will of God was clear both from his moral conscience (which troubled him from the beginning) and from the clear revelation of God (spoken in Numbers 22:12).

 6. (20-21) God allows Balaam to go with Balak’s messengers.